alabiibrahim/Business-Sales-Intelligence-Report/README.md

 ## Recommendations

--  Offer discounts to customers below the age of 35.
+-  Since customers <35 are under-indexing by 20% in the 'Home Appliances' category, launch a targeted 'First Home' bundle campaign.

 -  Use social media and influencer marketing to attract younger customers.